cactusdynamics/wesplot/README.md

 Yes.
 In fact the browser windows do not even have to reside on the same computer!

-### Can I plot multiple data with multiple columns on the same plot?
+### Can I plot multi-series data with wesplot?
+Yes.
+Data with multiple columns is interpreted as multi-series data with wesplot.
+Pipe each column in separated by a column or tab.
+Similarly, CSV files with multiple data columns will be plotted with each column as a data series.

 ### How do I set the time value for the data point to be 0 and subsequent data points to be relative from the first?